prompt-gen-mcp/prompt-gen-mcp/README.md

 ```

 **Privacy-First Flow:**
-1. **🔒 Local MCP** scans your code privately on your machine
+1. **Local MCP** scans your code privately on your machine
-2. **🌐 PromptGen API** provides optimal techniques from hosted Qdrant database
+2. **PromptGen API** provides optimal techniques from hosted Qdrant database
-3. **⚡ Local processing** combines everything into enhanced prompt
+3. **Local processing** combines everything into enhanced prompt
-4. **🛡️ No code leaves** your machine - only question text sent to get techniques
+4. **No code leaves** your machine - only question text sent to get techniques

 ## 🎯 Use Cases